Folklore studies

-Folklore studies (also known as folkloristics and, in the United Kingdom, as tradition studies or folk life studies) is the interdisciplinary field within cultural anthropology that examines the creation, performance, and preservation of folklore.

-The term folkloristics entered academic discourse in nineteenth-century Europe and, along with its English-language counterparts, gained currency in the 1950s as scholars differentiated the study of traditional culture from the artifacts themselves.
-(Note: According to Alan Dundes, this term was first introduced in an address by Charles Leland in 1889.
-He spoke in German to the Hungarian Folklore Society and referenced "Die Folkloristik".)
+Folklore studies (also known as folkloristics, tradition studies or folk life studies in the UK) is the academic discipline devoted to the study of folklore.
+This term, along with its synonyms, (Note: According to Alan Dundes, this term was first introduced in an address by Charles Leland in 1889.
+He spoke in German to the Hungarian Folklore Society and referenced "Die Folkloristik".
 In contemporary scholarship, the word Folkloristics is favored by Alan Dundes, and used in the title of his publication.
-Simon Bronner uses the term folklore studies to describe the discipline's intellectual history.

-By the late twentieth century the field supported international and national institutions, including UNESCO's safeguarding initiatives and the American Folklife Center, which align folkloristic research with cultural heritage policy.
-Contemporary folklorists investigate how folk groups create, transmit, and adapt beliefs and practices using ethnographic and comparative methods to trace cultural continuity and change.
+The term Folklore Studies is defined and used by Simon Bronner.) gained currency in the 1950s to distinguish the academic study of traditional culture from the folklore artifacts themselves.
+It became established as a field across both Europe and North America, coordinating with Volkskunde (German), folkeminner (Norwegian), and folkminnen (Swedish), among others.